dkayaa/skippy-youtube-api/README.md

 ![image](./images/title.png)
 ## What ?
-A browser plugin that uses AI text classification to detect and scrubs advertisement content from Youtube videos in real-time.
+A browser plugin that uses AI text classification to detect and scrub advertisement content from Youtube videos in real-time.
 ## Why ?
 Improve the Youtube user experience by automatically skipping those in-video ad reads that were going to be skipped anyway.
 ## How ?